Four iconic regions of the pristine North

 You can also enjoy the state-of-the-art ship facilities and join the first lectures on topics such as ornithology, geology and culture.
 You’ll also learn about the Citizen Science projects we run on board the ship.

 The coast of Greenland is carved by many fjords.
-Depending on the conditions, in the afternoon we may be able to cruise deep into one of our favourites, Kuannersooq Fjord, as it’s known in Greenlandic, or Kvanerfjord in Danish.
+Depending on the conditions, in the afternoon we may be able to cruise deep into one of our favourites, Kuannersooq Fjord, as it’s known in Greenlandic, or Kvanefjord in Danish.

 Greenlandic life at the edge of the ice cap